 If you buy something in the supermarket, the process is very simple, we normally go to the cashier and give the cash to the cashier to pay it and the cashier will give you a receipt as proof that you have already paid the item and the item is yours.
 But if you are buying a property, it is normally a very long process until you can finally say that the property is yours.
 If you are planning to buy a real estate property in Malaysia, you need to know the process of buying the property and the necessary fees to be paid before you can own a property.
+Also, you should consider a property agent like EdgeProp.
+They provide many properties in Kuala Lumpur.
+Check out Bandar Baru Sentul project outlook.
+Aside from that, you can also check out Marc Residence project outlook, a higher-end residence.
+Plus, take a look at Platinum Hill PV 5 project outlook to get more insights on this property.
 So, what are the process of buying a real estate property in Malaysia?

 The Sale and Purchase Agreement must be stamped at the Stamp Office.
 The valuation department will make an inspection to the property and after the examination of the property, the Stamp Duty haas to be paid at the Stamp Office.
 And the transfer must be registered at the Land Office Registry.